ssitkowx/Sntp/README.md

-# SystemTime
+# Sntp

 # I. Description:
-General class for system time.
+General class for sntp.

 # II.
 Tips:
 - The assumptions are in a base project named Template.